mschuiveling/hover-next-inference-tils-melanoma/README.md

 Find the Publication here: [https://openreview.net/pdf?id=3vmB43oqIO](https://openreview.net/pdf?id=3vmB43oqIO)

-This is an updated version for the manuscript:
+This is an updated version of the Hover-NeXt code for the manuscript:
 "AI-detected tumor-infiltrating lymphocytes for predicting outcomes in anti-PD1 based treated melanoma."

 The weights from this model are created on an updated version of the Panoptic Segmentation of nUclei and tissue in advanced MelanomA (PUMA) dataset.